fermyon/developer/content/cloud/variables.md

 {"authentication": "denied"}
 ```

-The `cloud variables` CLI can also be used to list application variables.
+The `spin cloud variables` command can also be used to list application variables.
 Only names are listed, as values remain secret.

 <!-- @selectiveCpy -->
 ```bash